Takazudo/jQuery.ui.domwindow/README.md

 ## Browsers

 IE6+ and other new browsers.
-Pretty sure about mobile phones.
+Maybe ok about mobile phones.

 ## License